svivian/sv-filtable-js/README.md

 		display: none;
 	}

 ## Events

 Filtable supports custom events.
-Currently there are two: `beforetablefilter` and `aftertablefilter`, which are called respectively (can you guess?) before the table filtering begins and after filtering is finished.
-This allows you to for example display a message like "Processing..." while the filtering is occurring.
+Currently there are two: `beforetablefilter` and `aftertablefilter`, which are called respectively (can you guess?) *before* the table filtering begins and *after* filtering is finished.
+This allows you to, for example, display a message like "Processing..." while the filtering is occurring.

 	var $table = $('#mytable');
 	$table.on('beforetablefilter', function (event) {